University and TAFE

 - some universities.

-training course section for types of qualifications, how to apply, costs and where to get help.
-You can also search for training courses at the
+training courses for types of qualifications, how to apply, costs and where to get help.

 This is an arrangement where your child works for an employer and learns at the same time.